Yevhen-Tkachenko-1/Software-Engineer-Portfolio/resources/projects/2019-MY-FIRST-COMPLEX-APP.md

 - Start point was **technology stack** research.
     It was not clear which language and tools to use for development.
     There were 2 main options: `Java/JavaFX` and `.Net`.
     I reviewed pros and cons and implemented POCs.<br>
     As a **result**, it became clear that `Java` is a good choice to meet requirements with a simpler implementation.

 - I pay attention to be clear about **requirements**.
-    First, I got to know how to use the current Radar Client as an example and had been coming back to it constantly.
+    First, Project Manager showed me brief overview How to use the current Radar Client and I got to know about installation and running processes.
+    Then, I use this app as an example in my day-to-day work.
-    Sometimes, I reviewed sources of this app to gain general code such as calculation functions.
+    Sometimes, I reviewed sources to gain general code (such as calculation functions) by converting `C++` into `Java`.
-    Another requirements regarding deep details or new features, I had been clarifying with Project Manager.<br>
-    As a **result**, features were implemented as expected.
-Moreover, I spent time and resources in a quite efficient way: there was no unnecessary work on wrongly understandable requirements.
+    This way a got to know most of the requirements in a quite fast manner, and was asking Project Manager only for deep details and new features.<br>
+    As a **result**, application was implemented as expected with minimal impact on Project Manager's work.

 - It's worse to notice, that there were no other Java developers, and I was trusted to deal with implementation by myself.